dollarshaveclub/talcum/README.md

-# talcum
+# Talcum

-Talcum is a tool that allows actors in a distributed system to coordinate role assignment.
+> Talcum allows members of a distributed system to auto-configure themselves.

 Talcum takes in a configuration file that defines all of the available roles and the number of actors that should take on the role.
 If there